tossenxD/big-int/prototypes/README.txt

 while also yielding a good starting point for parallelization and optimization to CUDA and Futhark.

 `div.c` contains a full-fledged prototype of a division algorithm, which, to the extent of my knowledge, produces the correct output.
 It can be run either on random inputs or fixed inputs.
+The random inputs are generated with the same length as the given number of random inputs, and the divisor with a precision in the range of the given number.
+E.g.\ for the default 1000 random inputs, the first test will be a 1000-precision big integer divided by a 1-precision big integer.
+The next test will be 1000-precision divided by 2-precision.
+Then, 1000-precision divided by 3-precision, and so forth.
 See `Makefile` for more detail on running the program, and see `div.c` for more details about the algorithm and implementation.

 `mult.c` contains a starting point for a multiplication by convolution implementation.
 It is not full-fledged, since there is no carry propagation and